Why Is Time Engaged More Important Than Ever?

 This case study associates well with other research projects, which indicate it takes anywhere from 7 to 11 touches before a new prospect begins to exhibit pre-purchase or pre-subscription behavior.

 Not only does time engaged lead to brand lift, it also positively correlates to brand recall.
 Chartbeat completed a separate study looking at how much time was spent engaging with an ad and ability to recall the brand.
 You can see the positive relationship below:

 With stats such as these relating brand lift and recall to time engaged, it’s more important than ever to hold the attention of your audience for substantial amounts of time.
-In fact, over the past couple years, many successful publishers and brands have made engaged time their primary or “north star” metric for grading the success of their content or branded advertising.
+In fact, over the past couple of years, many successful publishers and brands have made engaged time their primary or “north star” metric for grading the success of their content or branded advertising.
 This list includes, but it is not limited to:

 - The Economist